nicowilliams/krb5/doc/admins/conf_files/kdc_conf.rst

     propagation is enabled.
 The default value is false.

 **iprop_master_ulogsize**
     (Integer.)
-Specifies the maximum number of log entries to be retained for incremental propagation.
-The maximum value is 2500;
-    the default value is 1000.
+Specifies the intended size of the incremental propagation log (ulog) file in maximum-size entries.
+This parameter applies whenever a ulog is created or reset.
+The maximum entry size is currently 63488 bytes.
+For a value of 1000, then, the size of the ulog will be approximately 62MB.
+The default value is 1000, the minimum value is 10, and the maximum depends on the availability of virtual memory address space and other system limits.

 **iprop_slave_poll**
     (Delta time string.)
 Specifies how often the slave KDC polls for